conestack/yafowil.widget.multiselect/src/yafowil/widget/multiselect/widget.rst

 Features
 --------

-- renders textarea with multiselect css class and provides a multiselect resources.
+Renders textarea with multiselect css class and provides a multiselect resources.

 Load requirements::